You can mess up any presentation, no matter how good, or useful, or well-researched your content may be.

 - Microsoft PowerPointHow to End Your PowerPoint Presentation With a Strong Close (In 2020)Andrew Childress

 Start and End Your Presentation With a Bang!

 Your presentation can only be successful if you capture your audience's attention.

 The best way to do that is, to begin with a bang.
-Make a bold statement, contradict their expectations, stimulate their curiosity, ask a rhetorical question, or spin a fascinating story.
-In other words, do something that will intrigue them into finding out what exactly it is you have to do say.
+Make a bold statement, contradict their expectations, and stimulate their curiosity.
+Ask a rhetorical question or spin a fascinating story.
+In other words, do something that will intrigue them into finding out what exactly you've got to say.

-What is the best way to end a presentation?
-Again with a bang.
 Don't just leave your thoughts trail off.
-Call the audience to action, paint a vision of what the future will look like based on your suggestions, startle them into awareness by using a contrarian example.
+Call the audience to action and paint a vision of what the future will look like based on your suggestions.
+Startle them into awareness by using a contrarian example.
 Whatever you do, make sure you leave a memorable impression when you walk out the room.

-If you have a presentation, you're currently working on, share with us your ideas about how you can start your presentation strong and end it powerfully.
+If you're currently working on a presentation, think carefully about how you can start your presentation strong and end it powerfully.